daemonio/reddit-poster/README.md

     pics~The real firework~https://i.redd.it/k9bzcs5gou931.jpg~follow
     dank_memes~The real firework~https://i.redd.it/k9bzcs5gou931.jpg~anytime

-First post is "best" so it will be post when it's the best time to do so (see below).
+First post is "best" so it will be posted when it's the best time to do so (see below).
 Second post will be delayed to be posted after the first one.
 This is what "follow" means.
 The third post will be posted when the main loop hits it, that is, as soon as possible.